adrianoaguiar/lnpm-env-dev/README.md

 ## What will be installed

-1 .nginx - 1.8.0
+* nginx - 1.8.0
-2. php - 5.5 with intl, mcrypt, pdo, curl, gd, sqlite, xmlrpc, xsl
+* php - 5.5 with intl, mcrypt, pdo, curl, gd, sqlite, xmlrpc, xsl
-3. xhprof - (php profiler, for enable in project just add "xhprof" param to query string in url, example: http://myapp.loc?xhprof)
+* xhprof - (php profiler, for enable in project just add "xhprof" param to query string in url, example: http://myapp.loc?xhprof)
-4. percona-server - 5.6
+* percona-server - 5.6
-5. composer - latest
+* composer - latest
-6. git
+* git